ahmettekin1063/CountriesListJetpack/README.md

 ## CountriesListJetpack

-A country list application implementation made using Jetpack items
+A country list application implementation made using Jetpack components